In this guide:

 Timers can come in quite handy when you’re trying to cut back on hot water use.
 For example, you could put a timer on your immersion heater.
 You can set it to heat water overnight if you have an Economy 7 supply with cheaper rates.
 Time yourself in the shower as well so that you don’t lose track of time.

-If you live in an area with hard water, descale your shower head to prevent any build-up that makes it work harder than necessary.
+If you live in an area with hard water, descale your shower head to prevent any build-up that forces it to work harder than necessary.

 Modern boilers and cisterns are far more efficient than older designs.
 If your hot water cistern is over a decade old, it might be worth replacing it with a modern, well-insulated model.
 These keep water warm for up to two days.